-Family Workshops – An off-site day-long workshop to educate families on the disease of addiction and co-dependency, how to cope and create healthy boundaries, and provide support for a recovering family member.
+Family Orientation – An half-day workshop to educate families on the disease of addiction and co-dependency, how to cope and create healthy boundaries, and provide support for a recovering family member.

 In addition to family drug and alcohol counseling, Mountainside provides regularly scheduled calls to update families on a client’s addiction treatment progress, as well as incorporate family input in aftercare planning (as per authorization granted by each client).